How I Raised My Credit Score Over 100 Points With Fingerhut

-Even if you have a lower credit score than mine, they offer a FreshStart program through WebBank where you order $50 in products, pay $30, and then make monthly payments on the difference of a few dollars a month to build your credit score.
+Even if you have a lower credit score than mine, they offer a FreshStart program together with Fingerhut issued through WebBank, member FDIC, where you order $50 in products, pay $30, and then make monthly payments on the difference of a few dollars a month to build your credit score.

 If you make all of your payments on time, they will move you over to their unsecured credit Advantage plan.